mfms-ncsu/galant-js/system-test-plan.md

 1. Upload a graph (e.g., (+) triangle).
 2. Make a few minor changes in the `Edit` window: add a node and edge, change a position, color a node/edge, change shape, add a weight and label
+2'.
+Make some changes in the  main window.
 3. Download to a different name/location, close the window, focus on a different graph, and upload again

 ### Uploads with different node and edge attributes/variations; graphs are in src/testing